What are 10 ways to keep your heart healthy?

 3. Cut the caffeine

 Whether it’s soda or coffee, it’s hard to ditch the caffeine.
 Start by going halfsies … half caff, half decaf.
 Then work your way toward full decaf.
 You can do it!
 We believe in you.
+Check out the 6 ways to maintain energy levels without caffeine.

 4. Add more fiber